tseli0s/nvdialog/README.md

 # Backends
 - **Adwaita Backend**\
-A backend using `libadwaita` and Gtk4.
-Currently unsupported because it requires Gtk4 (see the Gtk3 backend below for more).\
+A backend using Gtk4 and `libadwaita`.
+Currently experimental, however it is expected to be ported to stable by 0.2.0.
+Also note, this backend makes use of hardware acceleration, which sometimes breaks games in Wayland.

 - **Gtk3 Backend**\
 Some older distributions do not have Adwaita / Gtk4 support yet.
 The Gtk3 backend can be used in such a situation.
 However Gtk3 is considered to be deprecated and will be replaced with `libadwaita` later in the library.

 - **Win32 Backend**\
 Windows-specific backend, used only for Windows compatibility.

-- **Fallback Backend**\
-This backend is only used if everything else fails.
-It outputs an error message to the console.
+This backend is mainly tested on GNU/Linux with `wine`, and so some bugs may not be detected.
+Open an issue if that's the case.

 # Example
 This is a simple cross-platform example of a simple message box greeting the user: